What is SSH? | How to Install and Use SSH Server on Windows 10

 Step 40

-Go to the virtual machine and check the C: drive to see that the new folder creates.
+Go to the virtual machine and check the C: drive to make sure you have created a new folder.

 C: Drive